 The Company also updated the Expansion PEA on June 24, 2014 (the "Expansion PEA Update") to assess the economics of building a two million tonne per annum (Mtpa) processing plant at the outset rather than increasing from 1 Mtpa to 2 Mtpa after three years of operation.
-The larger process plant was evaluated due to developments in the lithium-ion battery industry but the Company does not intend to pursue either expansion scenario at the present time.
+The larger process plant was evaluated due to developments in the lithium-ion battery industry but the Company does not intend to pursue either expansion scenario.
+The Company is focussed on the development scenario outlined in the FS and FS Update which is based on production volumes that are more realistic given the size of the market and current weak demand.